lk-geimfari/awesomo/languages/PHP.md

 [**Symfony**](https://github.com/symfony/symfony) is a web development framework created natively for PHP.
 The leading PHP framework for creating Web sites and Web applications, with a large community, a passionate group of over 600,000 developers from more than 120 countries, all committed to helping PHP surpass the impossible.
 It covers a lot of web developers needs: an ORM (named Doctrine), Authentication and Authorizations(Voters), templating with Twig, routing, built on Symfony components, etc. And a very documented documentation.
 The Symfony Philosophy embrace and promote professionalism, best practices, standardization and interoperability of applications.

+---
+[**CakePHP**](https://github.com/cakephp/cakephp) is an open source MVC framework.
+It makes developing, deploying and maintaining applications much easier.
+CakePHP has number of libraries to reduce the overload of most common tasks.
+Following are the advantages of using CakePHP.
+- Open Source
+- MVC Framework
+- Templating Engine
+- Caching Operations
+- Search Engine Friendly URLs
+- Easy CRUD (Create, Read, Update, Delete) Database Interactions.
+- Libraries and Helpers
+- Built-in Validation
+- Localization
+- Email, Cookie, Security, Session, and Request Handling Components
+- View Helpers for AJAX, JavaScript, HTML Forms and More